Dataset Distillation using Neural Feature Regression: Dataset Distillation

-\textbf{Cross-Architecture Generalization:} We also evaluate the distilled data from CIFAR10 on a wide range of architectures which it has not seen during training, including AlexNet \cite{DBLP:conf/nips/AlexNet}, VGG \cite{DBLP:journals/corr/VGG}, and ResNet \cite{DBLP:conf/cvpr/ResNet}.
+\textbf{Cross-Architecture Generalization:} One desired property of our distilled data is that it generalizes well to architecture it has not seen during the training.
+Similar to previous works \cite{DBLP:conf/iclr/DC, DBLP:journals/corr/MTT}, we evaluate the distilled data from CIFAR10 on a wide range of architectures which it has not seen during training, including AlexNet \cite{DBLP:conf/nips/AlexNet}, VGG \cite{DBLP:journals/corr/VGG}, and ResNet \cite{DBLP:conf/cvpr/ResNet}.
 Table \ref{tab:dd_ca} shows that our method outperforms previous methods on all unseen architectures.
 Instance Normalization (IN) \cite{DBLP:journals/corr/UlyanovVL16}, as the vital ingredient in several methods (DSA, DM, MTT), seems to hurt the cross-architecture transfer.
 The performance degrades a lot when no normalization (NN) is applied (Conv-NN, AlexNet) or using a different normalization, like Batch Normalization (BN) \cite{DBLP:conf/icml/IoffeS15}.
 It suggests that the distilled data generated by those methods encode the inductive bias of a particular training architecture.
 In contrast, our distilled data generalize well to various architectures, including those without normalization (Conv-NN, AlexNet).
 Note that Figure \ref{fig:intro}, \ref{fig:vis-compare} also indicate that our distilled data encode less architectural bias as the distilled images look natural and authentic.
 A simple idea to further alleviate the overfitting of a particular architecture is to include more architectures in the model pool.
 However, the training may not be stable as the meta-gradient computed by different architectures can be very different.